seanwhs/Tutorials/Python/AI-Asiignment-Grader/code-walkthrough/storage-py.md

 print(get_history("Bob"))     # No previous records.
 ```

-**In `persistence.py`**: This is a **lookup helper** with a graceful no-data path.
+**In `storage.py`**: This is a **lookup helper** with a graceful no-data path.
 It encapsulates the database access and provides a user-friendly response when no history exists.

 ***

 ## Big-picture reading of the module

-This module is the **persistence layer** of the system.
+This module is the **storage layer** of the system.
 It stores grading history in a plain JSON file instead of a real database, which keeps the project lightweight and easy to understand—an excellent choice for learning, even if production systems would eventually need something more robust.

 The main ideas are:
 - **File-based storage** for simplicity and zero setup.